Krishna Arjun (TV series)

 Krishna Arjun is a detective show produced by Cinevistaas Limited and Contiloe Entertainment.
-The show aired on StarPlus which starred Shraddha Nigam and Hussain Kuwajerwala.
+The show aired on StarPlus and starred Shraddha Nigam and Hussain Kuwajerwala.

-A pair of young detectives based in Mumbai take on cases that range from murder mysteries, kidnapping, thefts, missing cases to frauds.
+A pair of young detectives based in Mumbai take on cases that range from murder mysteries, kidnappings, thefts, and missing cases to fraud.

 Plot

-Krishna and Arjun, a pair of detectives based in Mumbai take on cases that range from murder mysteries, kidnapping, thefts, missing cases to frauds.
-In their early twenties, this trendy duo have had many successful cases solved to their credit.
-Though based in Mumbai, their reputation has taken them to different parts of the country and even abroad.
-This dynamic duo, complement each other in solving unsolvable crimes.
+Krishna and Arjun, a pair of detectives based in Mumbai take on cases that range from murder mysteries, kidnappings, thefts, and missing cases to fraud.
+In their early twenties, this trendy duo has had many successful cases solved to their credit.
+Though they are based in Mumbai, their reputation has taken them to different parts of the country and even abroad.
+This dynamic duo, complements each other in solving unsolvable crimes.

 Krishna is a modern young girl based in Mumbai.
 She is a busybee.
 She always has an unfulfilled 'To-Do' list and never has the time or the inclination to look at any guy.
-She is always looks forward to challenges and has an analytical bend of mind.
+She always looks forward to challenges and has an analytical bent of mind.
 Charged with the desire to put a wrong right, she is a young dynamic girl with a vision.
 Krishna is the brain behind the outfit.
 She collects little pieces of the puzzle in her photographic memory and deduces the answer of the entire puzzle in the end.
 She is not vain about her looks and though does not spend hours in front of the mirror, it is hard to ignore Krishna with her vivacious and bubbly looks coupled with a razor sharp brain.
 Arjun Complementing Krishna's sharp analytical skills is Arjun with practical skills that can get them out of any sticky situation.
 Ironically though, one word that would describe his disposition, is lazy.
-Not interested in doing any work at all, his dream is to laze on the beach for hours together, gawking at gorgeous girls.
+He is not interested in doing any work at all, his dream is to laze on the beach for hours together, gawking at gorgeous girls.
 He is a harmless flirt, who actually steps back if any girl reciprocates to his harmless advances.
 Unknown to him, the only girl he is most comfortable with is Krishna.
 He loves to play practical jokes on everybody around him especially Krishna.
 Arjun is fashion conscious experimenting with new clothes and accessories.